Random Acts of Kindness bring smiles to faces of students

 • Clothing for musical/theater performances

-This year, LPEF expects to provide over $40,000 in Random Acts of Kindness support to district schools.
-Spending has grown rapidly in recent years as principals and staff in our schools have worked to address growing needs.
+In the 2023-2024 school year, LPEF distributed over $50,000 in Random Acts of Kindness support to district schools.
+Spending has grown rapidly in recent years as our schools have worked to address growing needs.

 Drawing of smiling face with eye glasses.